OmniLayer/spec/README.md

 2. [Currency identifier](#field-currency-identifier) = 6 for Quantum Miner Tokens
 3. [Amount to transfer](#field-number-of-coins) = 100,000,000,000 (1000.00000000 Quantum Miner Tokens)

 The protocol will split up the 1000 Quantum Miner tokens and send them to the other holders of those tokens, according to how many tokens they have.
-The sender will be charged a transfer fee based on the number of addresses that receive any of the 1000 Quantum Miner tokens.
+When using currencies other than Mastercoin, a small fee will be deducted (see [fees](#fees) above).
+The sender is also charged a transfer fee based on the number of addresses that receive any of the 1000 Quantum Miner tokens (as described earlier).

 Note to users: please make sure your proposed use case is legal in your jurisdiction!!